james28909/webserver/README.md

 2. npm install
 3. npm start

+* Note: If you make any changes to css make them in public/css/input.css, and then npm run build-css. this will generate a new public/css/styles.css

-the website should be available at http://localhost:8080
+The website should be available at http://localhost:8080